Oil up as OPEC+ meets to decide on production policy

 OPEC+ has trimmed its oil demand growth forecast for this year by 300,000 bpd because of renewed lockdowns.

-France entered its third national lockdown and schools closed for three weeks to push back a third wave of COVID-19 infections.
+France entered its third national lockdown and schools closed for three weeks to try to contain a third wave of COVID-19 infections.

 Despite the new wave, European markets have recovered most of their pandemic-driven losses on strong manufacturing activity.